-Valentine’s day is upon us.
+Valentine’s Day is upon us.
 It is one day when people tend to go a little overboard on spending money for gifts, flowers, dinners, and even a surprise party.
-If you want to be mindful and live a frugal minimalist lifestyle, use these 17 frugal and minimalist living tips to celebrate valentine’s day with your family without breaking a bank.
+If you want to be mindful and live a frugal minimalist lifestyle, use these 17 frugal and minimalist living tips to celebrate Valentine’s day with your family without breaking the bank.

-This year Valentine’s day is extra-special.
-You may want to go all out and celebrate valentine with your family as your city and town open up after a long period of closing during the pandemic.
-But if you are on a budget or still have concerns about going out to celebrate this special day, you will get many ideas to celebrate with your family on Valentine’s day.
+This year Valentine’s Day is extra-special.
+You may want to go all out and celebrate Valentine’s with your family as your city and town open up after a long period of closing during the pandemic.
+But if you are on a budget or still have concerns about going out to celebrate this special day, you will get many ideas to celebrate with your family on Valentine’s Day.

 Disclosure: This post may include affiliate links.
 This means if you make a purchase after clicking one of the links here, I may make some commission.
 But this will be at no extra cost to you.
 I only ever recommend things I trust and use myself (or have used).
 You can read my full disclaimer here.